 There are three main areas of a roof that require insulation to keep your loft conversion warm – the residual loft space around the joists, the stud walls and the sloping roofs.
 The residual loft space and stud walls are relatively cheap and straightforward to insulate, and in some houses may be enough to retain heat.
 Sloping roofs are more difficult and expensive to insulate due to the surface area that requires covering, but they will be worth the financial outlay over time.

-Contact us for more information if you live in Oxford or Abingdon and would like to know how Acute Homes can help transform your home with a loft conversion.
+Contact us for more information if you live and would like to know how Acute Homes can help transform your home with a loft conversion.